Texas Notary Fees: $10 Max Per Signature (2026) | §406.024 | HB 255

 - Compare mobile notary quotes.
 Use FindNotary.io to find and compare notaries near you.

-No. The $6.25 per notarial act limit is set by Texas Government Code Section 406.024.
+Not for the basic notarial act.
+The $10 cap is set by Texas Government Code §406.024.
 Exceeding it is a violation that can result in commission revocation.
-Mobile notary travel fees are separate and unregulated.
+Mobile notary travel fees are separate and unregulated, and online notaries may add the §406.110 technology fee of up to $25.

 How much does a mobile notary cost in Houston or Dallas?